Continuing Education Activity

 - Review the components of a proper evaluation and assessment of a patient presenting with hypertrophic osteoarthropathy, including any indicated imaging studies.

-- Summarize the treatment and management option available for hypertrophic osteoarthropathy.
+- Summarize the management options available for hypertrophic osteoarthropathy.

 - Explain the importance of improving coordination among the interprofessional team to enhance care for patients affected by hypertrophic osteoarthropathy.